jatssdev/codingcloud/README.md

-# 1st Day - Learning Node.js and Express.js
+# 1st Day

-This is a simple Node.js and Express.js app created on my first day of learning backend development.
 The project covers:
 - Basics of Node.js
 - Setting up an Express server
 - GET and POST methods